What happened to the Philippines: The only Christian nation in Asia that’s still deep in corruption, poverty, and increasing loose morals

 Despite countless prayer vigils and calls from the religious elite for change—we’re still somewhat in the wilderness.

-The call to oust Rodrigo Duterte during his term was so intense, professing Christians wished for his death.
+The call to oust Rodrigo Duterte during his term was so intense professing Christians wished for his death.
 Religious groups constantly criticize the government.
 The result is more division.

 SEPARATION OF CHURCH & STATE IN THE PHILIPPINES.